Mark 15: Verse 12

+Pilate might have asked what should be done "with Jesus", but in his choice of words, "him whom you call the King of the Jews", he may "have hoped that the sound of the title might have not been in vain on the ears of those who had lately cried, 'Blessed is the king that cometh in the name of the Lord'" when Jesus had arrived in Jerusalem.

-Pilate then asks what should be done with Jesus.
-They say he should be crucified, but Pilate asks what he is guilty of.
+They crowd reply that Jesus should be crucified, but Pilate asks what he is guilty of.
 They still demand he be crucified so Pilate turns Barabbas over to the crowd and has Jesus flogged and then sent out to be crucified.
 Matthew has Pilate washing his hands and declaring the crowd responsible, which the crowd accepts.

 For his flogging Jesus would have been tied to a pillar, and hit with bone or metal studded whips.
-Crucifixion was a particularly shameful form of death, with a stigma put onto even the condemned's family.
+Crucifixion was a particularly shameful or unmentionable form of death, with a stigma put onto even the condemned's family.

 Roman magistrates had wide discretion in executing their tasks, and some question whether Pilate would have been so captive to the demands of the crowd.
 Summarily executing someone to calm the situation however would have been a tool a Roman governor would have used.

 The soldiers mock Jesus

-Mark says the soldiers took Jesus to the Praetorium, either Herod's palace or the Fortress Antonia.
+Mark says that the soldiers took Jesus to the Praetorium, either Herod's palace or the Fortress Antonia.
 They gather together all the other soldiers.
+The English Standard Version suggests that "the whole company" would have consisted of around 600 men, one tenth of a Roman legion.
 These were probably mostly recruits from the area of Palestine or Syria.

 The soldiers put a purple robe on Jesus and put a crown of thorns on his head and mockingly hail him as the King of the Jews.
-They hit him in the head with a staff and pay fake homage to him.
+They hit him in the head with a staff and pay false homage to him.
 According to Matthew they put the staff in his hand first before beating him with it.
 They dress him in his own clothes and take him out to be crucified.
 According to John they left his purple robe and crown on.
 Jesus is given the trappings of a King.
 Purple is a royal color.
 He wears a crown and is hit with a staff, also a royal symbol.
-This whole scene is colored with divine irony, as everything the soldiers do to mock Jesus' claim of being a King is used by Mark to show this, at the height of the Passion, as Jesus' crowning as messiah according to God's plan.
+Theologian Christopher Tuckett notes that "for Mark, what is said here in mocking jest is in fact profound truth.
+Jesus is the king of the Jews".
+The whole scene is colored with divine irony, as everything the soldiers do to mock Jesus' claim of being a King is used by Mark to show this, at the height of the Passion, as Jesus' crowning as messiah according to God's plan.

-According to John after the flogging Pilate brought Jesus back a second time and tried to convince the crowd that he was innocent but the crowd still demanded Jesus' death and so then Pilate had him crucified.
+According to John's account, after the flogging Pilate brought Jesus back a second time and tried to convince the crowd that he was innocent, but the crowd still demanded Jesus' death and so then Pilate had him crucified.
 Luke has no account of the soldiers beating Jesus.